Khareem23/gleducalculatorTest/ReadMe.md

 ## Project Information
 After implementing the requirements, I decided to go a bit further to document the API using Swagger and then deploy the applications both the backend API (.Net Core ) and Frontend (Angular) in Azure.
+In addition, I set up a CI/CD pipeline with Github action which builds on every commit to master branch in the github Repository, then deploy the frontend project to  Azure Static Web App.

 This solution uses the following azure services,

 - Azure Key vault
 - Azure SQL